fmidev/smartmet-tools-grid/doc/quick-setup.md

  - radius                  : 0.000000

  - Producer and Geometry : ECG:7777
- - The producer and the geometry are acceptable\!
+ - The producer and the geometry are acceptable!
- - No parameter mappings 'ECG:T-K:7777:0:-1' found\!
+ - No parameter mappings 'ECG:T-K:7777:0:-1' found!
 </pre>

 In this case we tried to query a parameter from the geometry that was not used by the ECG producers and that’s why the Query Server could not find any parameter mappings for this geometry.

 <hr/>

 #### <span id="anchor-19"></span>STEP 6:

 If you still have problems then you should probably use all possible